aspose-slides/Aspose.Slides-Documentation/cpp/getting-started/installation/_index.md

 4. Type this command: `Install-Package Aspose.Slides.Cpp`
 > If you want to install the x86 version, use the Aspose.Slides.Cpp.x86 package: `Install-Package Aspose.Slides.Cpp.x86`

-5. Hit the Enter button.
+5. Press the Enter key.

    The latest full release gets installed into your application.